Algorithmic analysis towards time-domain extended source waveform inversion: Solving normal equation by conjugate gradient method

 \section{Solving normal equation by conjugate gradient method}

-As can be seen above, the regularized Hessian prevents direct use of time stepping solvers for WRI and ESI.
-To move WRI into time domain, the first workaround was given by \cite{wang2016full}: the idea is to use approximate wavefield by neglecting higher order terms, so that the quantities are computable via the solution of wave equation using time stepping.
-Another attempt was made by \cite{rizzuti2020dual} based on a dual formulation, however, similar approximation has to be introduced in order to make computation feasible, while twice of the modeling is required to compute all field quantities.
+As aforementioned, the presence of the regularized Hessian in the normal equation prevents a direct use of time stepping solvers for WRI and ESI. \cite{wang2016full} provided the first workaround to conduct WRI into time domain.
+The idea is to use approximate wavefields by neglecting high order terms, so that the quantities are computable via the solution of wave equation using time stepping.
+Another attempt was made by \cite{rizzuti2020dual} based on a dual formulation.
+However, similar approximation has to be introduced in order to make the computation feasible, and twice of the modeling is required to compute all field quantities.
 Instead of solving the normal equation for the wavefield, \cite{gholami2020extended} proposed to solve an equivalent normal equation for a data vector.
-Unfortunately, the key problem introduced by penalty formulation still stands.
-To proceed, they made drastic approximation by introducing a scalar to replace the inverse of the regularized Hessian, while assuming the Green's function between two iterates are invariant.
-By adding the quadratic term associated with the penalty, an alternating direction method of multipliers (ADMM) \citep{Boyd_2011_DOS} was employed for the optimization.
-These approaches are inaccurate from a mathematical point of view: To mitigate the nonlinearity and significant sensitivity difference in the model parameter and the wavefield, the linear inverse problem in a nonlinear inversion is expected to be solved accurately in terms of the spirit of variable projection.
+Unfortunately, the key problem introduced by penalty formulation, i.e. the presence of the Hessian matrix in the normal equation, still stands.
+To proceed, they made drastic approximation by introducing a scalar to replace the inverse of the regularized Hessian, and assume the Green's function between two iterates are invariant.
+The augmented Lagrangian including a quadratic penalty can then be solved by the standard alternating direction method of multipliers (ADMM) \citep{Boyd_2011_DOS}.
+These approaches are inaccurate from a mathematical point of view.
+To mitigate the nonlinearity and different sensitivities to the model parameter and the wavefield, the linear inversion inside a nonlinear inversion should be solved very accurately.